WrightonLabCSU/stordalen_polyphenols_paper/README.md

 # stordalen_polyphenols_paper

-This repo contains scripts and commands used for data processing, analyses, and figure generation in **A cache of polyphenol metabolisms discovered in thawing permafrost microbiomes** by McGivern et al.
+This repo contains scripts and commands used for data processing, analyses, and figure generation in **A cache of polyphenol metabolisms discovered in peatland microbiomes** by McGivern et al.

 Information on development of custom HMMs for polyphenol-active genes can be found [here](https://github.com/WrightonLabCSU/stordalen_polyphenols_paper/tree/main/custom_annotations).